-Eye doctors can look at the state of our eye’s blood vessels and determine whether we may have evidence of high blood pressure or even diabetes even without using a blood pressure cuff.
+An eye specialist can look at the blood vessels in your eye and detect signs of high blood pressure or even diabetes — even without using a blood pressure cuff.

-Diabetes is also an ailment that is commonly diagnosed through an eye exam.
-But because diabetes can have a slow onset, people may not have seen any obvious clues.
+Diabetes also is an ailment that is commonly diagnosed through an eye exam.
+But because diabetes can have a slow onset, people may miss obvious clues.

 Going blind from diabetes or developing cardiac issues does not have to happen.
 A simple eye exam can help a patient catch it early and put them on the path to proper treatment.

 Not only can heart problems be revealed through a routine eye exam; systemic inflammatory diseases that cause arthritis and inflammation in other parts of the body can also be detected.
-Many of these conditions that cause arthritis in the eye can cause inflammation and can result in pain and redness and vision loss.
-Dry eye, commonly associated with these conditions, especially if severe and left untreated, can cause damage to the cornea, the dome-shaped clear surface of the eye.
+Many of these conditions can cause eye inflammation and can result in pain and redness and vision loss.
+Dry eye, for example, is commonly associated with these conditions.
+If severe and left untreated, it can cause damage to the cornea, the dome-shaped, clear surface of the eye.

 Leveraging big data

-So, the next time you are ready to ignore your long-awaited eye appointment, it would be wise to remember you could be missing more than meets the eye.
+So, the next time you are ready to skip your long-awaited eye appointment, it would be wise to remember you could be missing more than meets the eye.